dimitri-nicolo/calico/master/reference/resources/hostendpoint.md

 > implemented.
 {: .alert .alert-info}

+**Default behavior of external traffic to/from host**

+If a host endpoint is added and network policy is not in place, the {{ site.prodname }} default is to deny traffic to/from that endpoint (except for traffic allowed by failsafe rules).
+For host endpoints, {{ site.prodname }} blocks traffic only to/from interfaces that it’s been explicitly told about in network policy.
+Traffic to/from other interfaces is ignored.

 For `calicoctl` [commands]({{site.url}}/{{page.version}}/reference/calicoctl/), the following case-insensitive aliases may be used to specify the resource type on the CLI:
 `hostendpoint`, `hostendpoints`, `hep`, `heps`.